saivittalb/branch-prediction-programming/README.md

 - Static ALWAYS NOT TAKEN Branch Predictor (Static-NT): All branches are predicted to be not taken.
 - Dynamic BIMODAL Branch Predictor (Dynamic-BM): The simplest dynamic branch direction predictor is an array of 2^n two-bit saturating counters.
 - Dynamic BIMODAL Branch Predictor with Global Branch History (Dynamic-GSHARE): A more advanced dynamic branch predictor that uses the history of recently executed branches to predict the next branch.
 - Dynamic NEURAL NETWORK using Perceptrons (Dynamic-NN): An adaptive neural network that contains dynamic predictor which uses a list of perceptrons to perform branch predictions.
+This designed unique algorithm can work on any hardware and trace.

 Developed as a part of an assignment for the course EE 318 – Computer Architecture and Design.